uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 ### The Canadian Museum for Human Rights

-As a national public history institution, the new Canadian Museum for Human Rights (CMHR) in Winnipeg is mandated to “explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.”[^143]
+As a national public history institution, the new Canadian Museum for Human Rights (=|CMHR=Canadian Museum for Human Rights=) in Winnipeg is mandated to “explore the subject of human rights, with special but not exclusive reference to Canada, in order to enhance the public’s understanding of human rights, to promote respect for others, and to encourage reflection and dialogue.”[^143]
-Speaking at the TRC’s Forum on the National Research Centre in Vancouver on March 3, 2011, CMHR President and Chief Executive Officer Stuart Murray talked about the museum’s vision for, and role in, national reconciliation.
+Speaking at the =|TRC=Truth and Reconciliation Commission of Canada=’s Forum on the National Research Centre in Vancouver on March 3, 2011, =|CMHR=Canadian Museum for Human Rights= President and Chief Executive Officer Stuart Murray talked about the museum’s vision for, and role in, national reconciliation.
-He emphasized the prominent role of the CMHR’s First Nations, Inuit, and Métis advisors, as well as the Elders Advisory Council, <!-- page 307 -->Aboriginal Youth Council, and the broader Aboriginal community, in the planning and programs developed by the museum.[^144]
+He emphasized the prominent role of the =|CMHR=Canadian Museum for Human Rights=’s First Nations, Inuit, and Métis advisors, as well as the Elders Advisory Council, <!-- page 307 -->Aboriginal Youth Council, and the broader Aboriginal community, in the planning and programs developed by the museum.[^144]

-Given the deep controversies that exist regarding the history of the residential school system, it is perhaps not surprising that the CMHR was criticized by the Southern Chiefs Organization in Manitoba in June of 2013, after media reports that the museum would not “label human rights violations against First Nations as genocide.”
+Given the deep controversies that exist regarding the history of the residential school system, it is perhaps not surprising that the =|CMHR=Canadian Museum for Human Rights= was criticized by the Southern Chiefs Organization in Manitoba in June of 2013, after media reports that the museum would not “label human rights violations against First Nations as genocide.”
 From the Southern Chiefs Organization’s perspective, the museum was “sanitizing the true history of Canada’s shameful treatment of First Nations.”[^145]
 Stuart Murray issued a statement on July 26, 2013, clarifying the museum’s position.